YINNNER/plotly.js/成员进度文档/SA文档.md

 ### Standardization of Design

 ### Standardization of testing
+The standardization of testing helps to speed up the testing process and ensures a consistent result for each newly released product.
+Plotly uses the following standardization of testing:
+When a developer wants to contribute to Plotly, a pull-request should be made on GitHub.The developer will find the appropriate module and add the test to the test module, adding the corresponding test commands to the test script.
+After testing, the corresponding modules are adjusted.
+The software contains a large number of repeatable code blocks to make the structure clearer.
+When testing, it is necessary to clarify the scope of each code block and test the corresponding module again.Despite the tests written, there are still errors in the plotly project.
+Users feed back through official email and communication platforms, and developers retest and modify the problems reflected.
+Then update the software.
 ### Codeline organization
+The codeline organization is the way that the source code is stored in a directory structure, managed via configuration management and how it is built and tested regularly[9].In an open source project, it is important to organize the source code in a way that everyone can understand it and can add to it.
+An organized repository attracts enthusiastic programmers to start working on the code.
 ## Performance & Scalability Perspective

 | Desired Quality       | The ability of the system to predictably execute within its mandated performance profile and to handle increased processing volumes |